kayateia/lifestream-node-server/API.md

 }
 ```

 If the file already existed in the server's uploads directory, no changes are made to the server.
-The following repsonse is sent:
+The following response is sent:
 ```javascript
 {
 	"success": true